落雨

 I'm Kevin.
 There is a long line of stories I can tell about my names: passport, birth, legal, pseudo, etc. But it's Kevin that stays and stands out.
 I sometimes think of myself as a scallion cookie.
 It's an absolute treat, but no less a challenge and in a certain sense, a confusing piece of work.
 Neither here, no there.
 A savoury pastry... a dramatic issue lighting up the velvety winter night.

-To quote the iconic Legally Blonde song: depending on the time of the day, I could be a nerd, a perfumehead, an ethusiast photographer, or just chiling and baking my Madeleines.
-I mean, who doesn't like a blast of lemon in their cakes?
+To quote the iconic Legally Blonde song: depending on the time of the day, you may find a nerd, a perfumehead, an ethusiast photographer, or a Madeleine baker.
+I mean, who doesn't like a blast of lemon and sesame in their cakes?

 Computers, computers, computers

-Professoinally, I'm a computer scientist (though sometimes I feel I enjoy the engineering part slightly more).
+Professoinally, I'm a computer scientist (and a great engineer too, while we are on it).
 I did my BSc in computer science at NYU with a focus on distributed systems.
 Afterwards, I worked for a smartcard-based security solution provider for a few years.
 This and the increasing cyber censorship back home and across the world convinced me that there's a duty to defend our privacy and security in the digital/cyber world.
-That's why I'm currently pursuing a MSc in computer science at Saarland University and working closely with my supervisors at CISPA.
+That's why I'm currently pursuing a MSc in computer science at Saarland University and working closely with my supervisors, Dr. Lueks at CISPA.
 I hope to make the right to privacy more than a mere ideal, to bring them to your phone and that of everyone's, to ensure no one's getting tapped be it over the walls or the wires.
-Ultimately, I want to see the right to privacy implemented as a fundamental human right.

 *I'm considerably good at my prefessional work.
-Check out my CV for concrete proof.
+Do check out my latest CV.

 The savoury pastry